JIM ANDERSON, MFT

 WORKING WITH PARENTS

 When I work with parents, the first goal is to identify and understand the child's symptoms as a set of communications.
-I use the Active Parenting Book / Method to help educate families on process.
+I use a variety of parenting techniques and skill sets to help educate families on process and context.

 The key is to engage the creative component to redefine both problems and work collaboratively to find the best solutions.
 Reframing issues creates a new positive context for change to occur.
 It's a great feeling when families begin to think clinically and outsmart old negative patterns of behavior with a new psychological frame of reference.
 Symptoms are soon replaced by awareness, insight, support and encouragement.